Stereoisomerism: Diastereomers

-A Fischer projection can be used to differentiate between L- and D- molecules Chirality (chemistry).
+A Fischer projection can be used to differentiate between L- and D-molecules (see Chirality (chemistry)).
 For instance, by definition, in a Fischer projection the penultimate carbon of D-sugars are depicted with hydrogen on the left and hydroxyl on the right.
 L-sugars will be shown with the hydrogen on the right and the hydroxyl on the left.

-The other refers to Optical rotation, when looking at the source of light, the rotation of the plane of polarization may be either to the right (dextrorotary — d-rotary, represented by (+), clockwise), or to the left (levorotary — l-rotary, represented by (−), counter-clockwise) depending on which stereoisomer is dominant.
+The other refers to optical rotation, when looking at the source of light, the rotation of the plane of polarization may be either to the right (dextrorotary — d-rotary, represented by (+), clockwise), or to the left (levorotary — l-rotary, represented by (−), counter-clockwise) depending on which stereoisomer is dominant.
 For instance, sucrose and camphor are d-rotary whereas cholesterol is l-rotary.

-Cis–trans and E-Z isomerism
+Cis–trans and E–Z isomerism

 Stereoisomerism about double bonds arises because rotation about the double bond is restricted, keeping the substituents fixed relative to each other.
 If the two substituents on at least one end of a double bond are the same, then there is no stereoisomer and the double bond is not a stereocenter, e.g. propene, CH3CH=CH2 where the two substituents at one end are both H.

 Traditionally, double bond stereochemistry was described as either cis (Latin, on this side) or trans (Latin, across), in reference to the relative position of substituents on either side of a double bond.
-A simple example of cis-trans isomerism is the 1,2-disubstituted ethenes, like the dichloroethene (C2H2Cl2) isomers shown below.
+A simple example of cis–trans isomerism is the 1,2-disubstituted ethenes, like the dichloroethene (C2H2Cl2) isomers shown below.

 Molecule I is cis-1,2-dichloroethene and molecule II is trans-1,2-dichloroethene.
 Due to occasional ambiguity, IUPAC adopted a more rigorous system wherein the substituents at each end of the double bond are assigned priority based on their atomic number.
 If the high-priority substituents are on the same side of the bond, it is assigned Z (Ger. zusammen, together).
 If they are on opposite sides, it is E (Ger. entgegen, opposite).
 Since chlorine has a larger atomic number than hydrogen, it is the highest-priority group.
 Using this notation to name the above pictured molecules, molecule I is (Z)-1,2-dichloroethene and molecule II is (E)-1,2-dichloroethene.
-It is not the case that Z and cis or E and trans are always interchangeable.
+It is not the case that Z and cis, or E and trans, are always interchangeable.
 Consider the following fluoromethylpentene:

 The proper name for this molecule is either trans-2-fluoro-3-methylpent-2-ene because the alkyl groups that form the backbone chain (i.e., methyl and ethyl) reside across the double bond from each other, or (Z)-2-fluoro-3-methylpent-2-ene because the highest-priority groups on each side of the double bond are on the same side of the double bond.
 Fluoro is the highest-priority group on the left side of the double bond, and ethyl is the highest-priority group on the right side of the molecule.

 The terms cis and trans are also used to describe the relative position of two substituents on a ring; cis if on the same side, otherwise trans.